jgmalcolm/jgmalcolm.github.io/_posts/2015-05-03-how-to-be-a-good-sub-intern.md

   not just for pupil exams but also examining a patient in a dim room.
 Don't fumble around with the flashlight app on your phone.
 * **Stethoscope.** Nearly ever specialty will use this except psych.
-Instead of draping around your neck or tangling in your pocket, get a </a href="http://amzn.to/1M3H9xZ">belt clip</a> to keep it secure and out of the way.
+Instead of draping around your neck or tangling in your pocket, get a <a href="http://amzn.to/1M3H9xZ">belt clip</a> to keep it secure and out of the way.
 * **Notecards.** A small stack of blanks in your top pocket that you can whip